 - Biting-the-Hand Humor: The French Narrator's comment at the start of what SpongeBob lives in was designed to be a Take That! at Nickelodeon executives who thought the idea of him living in a pineapple was a stupid concept.French Narrator: Yes, of course he lives in a pineapple, you silly!

 - Department of Redundancy Department:

-- The character designs are more restrained and less cartoonishly exaggerated than they would become, such as the corners of SpongeBob's pants being rounded at the opposite end instead of being completely cubic.
+- The character designs are a bit more exaggerated and less refined than they would become, such as SpongeBob having a perpetually cross-eyed expression and the corners of his pants being rounded at the opposite end instead of being completely cubic.

-- The opening credits have a different water filter than in every other episode of the series.
+- The opening credits have a different water filter than every other episode of the series.

 - The opening narration sounds closer to its original purpose as an Affectionate Parody of Jacques Cousteau documentaries.

 - SpongeBob prominently has a pet scallop in a birdcage.
 As revealed in a bonus feature on the Season 1 DVD, her name is Shelley; she was only ever seen again for a while in the background of "Gary Takes A Bath", but she's made infrequent appearances in later episodes, with The SpongeBob Movie: Sponge Out of Water making a point to show that she escaped when SpongeBob's house was destroyed.

 - The hydrodynamic spatula does not show up again in later episodes, as instead SpongeBob uses a more conventional spatula.
 A deleted scene from Sponge out of Water shows it on display in his living room.